ManishDevops/Chef-Starter-Guide/Chef-Server-Installation.md

           EMAIL = administrator@chefexample.com
           PASSWORD = password
           FILENAME = admin.pem
-This is how our create user command should look like:
+This is how your create user command should look like:

           chef-server-ctl user-create admin admin administrator administrator@chefexample.com password -f admin.pem

 Now we have a user named *admin* and the password for this user is *password*.
-Flag -f is used to generate admin.pem file in the current directory. *admin.pem* is a private RSA key for user admin.
+Flag -f is used to generate *admin.pem* file in the current directory. *admin.pem* is a private RSA key for user *admin*.
 This key will be used for authentication later on.

 ### 4. Create Organization
+Organization is used for Role Based Access Control.
+You can have multiple organizations inside one Chef server.
+Additional organizations can be created after this initial chef-server setup.
+To know more about organizations click [here](https://docs.chef.io/server_orgs.html).
+Execute following command to create organization:

+          chef-server-ctl org-create SHORTNAME LONGNAME --association_user USERNAME -f FILENAME

+**Example**
+If we want to use following parameters:

+          SHORTNAME: primaryorg
+          LONGNAME: Chef Organization
+          USERNAME: admin (USERNAME of the user which we created on last step)
+          FILENAME: primaryorg-validator.pem

+This is how your create organization command should look like:

+          chef-server-ctl org-create primaryorg "Chef Organization" admin -f primaryorg-validator.pem

+Voila!
+Your chef server is ready to use.
+Now you need to create workstation.